akayush1108/Fresh-News/README.md

 ## Benefits

 It helps to read all the top headlines news of all platform and all the categories( like business, entertainment, general, health, science, sports and technology) in one app.
+And it shows the news with title, image and author name in recycler view.

 ## App-Screenshots